 - A marketing agency will consider the strategic elements of your branding campaign; not just create a pretty picture.

-- A reputable agency will create a unique logo that no one else has, ensuring you don’t infringe on copyrighted or trademarked materials, or, at the very least, you don’t have a similar logo to your competitor.
+- A reputable agency will create a unique logo that no one else has.
+They ensure you don’t infringe on copyrighted or trademarked materials, or, at the very least, you don’t have a similar logo to your competitor.

-- Marketing agencies will often provide a styleguide for your brand – this includes your brand fonts and colours, as well as guidelines on how to use the logo to ensure it always looks its best.
+- Marketing agencies will often provide a style guide for your brand.
+A style guide includes your brand fonts and colours, as well as guidelines on how to use the logo to ensure it always looks its best.

 - A good agency will provide all the logo files you need for future marketing work.
-This saves money and time when you’re looking for professional print or if you need to use particular files for new design or web projects.
-If your logo is designed in a Microsoft program or Canva, for example, many professional printers won’t accept these logos and will charge you to recreate to the correct filetype.
+This saves money and time when you’re looking for professional print or if you need to use particular files for a new design or for web projects.
+If your logo is designed in a Microsoft program or Canva, for example, many professional printers won’t accept these logos and will charge you to recreate to the correct file type.